svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/README.md

 The <b>C128D and C128D-CR</b> require a longer cable (1m) between the user port PCB and the Cassette port dongle.
 Both work with the <b>C128D Diagnostic Rev. 785260</b>.
 The keyboard ribbon cable should be 90cm for the C128D.

+The cassette port ribbon cable requires to be 25cm long for the C128 and 70cm long for the C128D/DCR.

 The <b>C128D-CR</b> does not provide +5V at the keyboard D-Sub jack.
 The keyboard dongle <b>does not work</b> here.
 A solution needs to be developed.

 I have noticed, that not all female D-Sub connectors provide a proper contact with the pin header on the C128 mainboard.
 Please keep this in mind.
-The recommended type is Amphenol DB25S064TLF (Digikey 609-1519-ND).
+The recommended type is Amphenol/FCI DB25S064TLF (Digikey 609-1519-ND, more sources in the BOM v1.1 or later).

 You might want to check out the 3D printed dongle case from <a href="https://www.thingiverse.com/thing:4602956">retrorewind.ca</a>.